swholmstead/DumpTruck/docs/schematics.md

 Solder all socket components on the PCB.

+<b>NOTE: Make sure to use the power switch standoff under the toggle switch to raise it so it can be operated without opening the covers.

 <h3>5V Buck Converter</h3>
 Assembly the 5V buck converter.
 Ensure that the 5V jumper has solder and you use an exacto knife to cut the trace above the ADJ jumper.